 NOTE: The Satellite Outage File supplied by 2SOPS and made available to the public on the NAVCEN website has inconsistencies.
 I have worked with Analytical Graphics Inc. to produce a consistent Satellite Outage File.
 I use this consistent file to display the outages on this page.
 Please contact me to learn more about how this file was modified.

-GPS satellite outages identified as current by the US Air Force.
+GPS satellite outages identified as current by the US Space Force.
 Current outage types are usually reserved for unscheduled outages.

-GPS satellite outages identified as predicted by the US Air Force.
+GPS satellite outages identified as predicted by the US Space Force.